Report says not too late to avoid a 3°C warmer world

-The 98 page report looks into the risks to Australia’s future, based on the current global trajectory of greenhouse gas emissions, and finds that the world reaching net zero emissions by 2050 is an absolute minimum, if Australia is to avoid potentially insurmountable challenges to its cities, ecosystems, industries and food and health systems.
+The report looks into the risks to Australia’s future, based on the current global trajectory of greenhouse gas emissions.
+It finds that the world reaching net zero emissions by 2050 is an absolute minimum, if Australia is to avoid potentially insurmountable challenges to its cities, ecosystems, industries and food and health systems.

 Dr King and colleagues from across Australia say while the planet is well on the path to harmful climate change, as with COVID-19, science has solutions.